 This is a walk which offers some splendid views and a brush with religious history and, in parts, a fairly strenuous leg stretch.
 Some of the bridleways can get pretty muddy, so stout waterproof boots are recommended outside of the summer.
 I did the walk starting at Winkworth Arboretum, which enabled us to reach Shamley Green for lunch.
 SR

 1. Walk roughly west-south-west, out of the back of the green and down Hullbrook Lane, away from the B2128.
 Walk all the way to the T junction at the end.
 Go right and almost immediately take a footpath out left to continue forward.
-This takes you across the River Wey and then under what was a railway bridge.
+This takes you across the Wey & Arun Canal and then under what was a railway bridge.

 2. Continue on up to the A281.
 Turn left and walk about 300 yards to cross and turn off right, up a concrete lane signed Bonhurst Farm and alongside a Bramley sign.
 Walk about ½ mile along the wide track to reach the farm and, here, turn right.
 Quickly reach a T junction and turn left along a track.
 Now, walk about ¼ mile, passing a lone house and, shortly thereafter, reaching cross paths.
 Continue straight ahead along a narrow, in places deeply cut, path.
 Pass a house, ‘Keepers’ and reach ‘Gatestreet Barn’.